Plenty of Pimento Cheese in Richmond

 - Home Sweet Home.
 This grilled-cheese Mecca in Carytown dishes out pimento cheese three ways: in a bowl of creamy spread with a light kick served with toasted pita triangles as an appetizer; in the River City sandwich with shaved country ham; or in a build-your-own sandwich.

 - Lunch and Supper.
 Introducing a sublime balance of spices and mayo in pimento cheese served atop thick slices of fried green tomatoes sprinkled with bacon.
-The appetizer focuses on the tomatoes, leaving you wanting more pimento cheese.
+The appetizer focuses on the tomatoes, leaving you wanting more pimento cheese, or with pork rinds (talk about country cuisine!).
 Also try the Southern delicacy in the Farm Table Sampler appetizer, in the Southern Pride BLT (bacon and fried green tomatoes on grilled Texas toast) or atop beef sliders.

 - Fancy Biscuit.
 Enjoy the pimento-laden PC in a BYOB (build-your-own biscuit).

 - Perk!
 Thinly grated white cheese blends with spices and chopped peppers.
-The lunchtime sandwich comes with sliced ham and pickles.
+Buy it on a bagel or in the lunchtime sandwich, with sliced ham and pickles.

 Perk co-owner Christophile Konstas produced an informative and entertaining video on the history and popularity of the spread.
 At Vimeo.com, search for “Pimento Cheese, Please!”

-Originally published on April 17, 2017 online (and in the Boomer print edition, April-May 2107), the article was updated 10/6/2021 to reflect the closing of Pasture and Comfort and the addition of Fall Line Kitchen & Bar.
-Other restaurants have been verified as open, but their pimento cheese service has not been verified.
+Originally published on April 17, 2017 online (and in the Boomer print edition, April-May 2107), the article was updated 10/6/2021 to reflect changes, including the closing of Pasture and Comfort and the addition of Fall Line Kitchen & Bar.
+On May 5, 2022, other businesses were added to the list, removed, and verified – but be sure to check before you go, if you have your chops set on pimento cheese!